top of page

 Day 4 (7h -14km) Koguchi to Nachi Falls

-Last day started with a bit of elevation gain.
-My friends were complaining, but its not too bad if you're decently fit.
-Started at 7am and arrived at the falls around 2pm, explored the area and then took a bus to Katsuura where we stayed an extra night and enjoyed some seafood.
+The last day starts with a bit of elevation gain.
+It's not too bad if you're decently fit but many call it the hardest section of the Nakahechi Route.
+We started at 7am and arrived at the falls around 2pm, explored the area and then took a bus to Katsuura where we stayed an extra night and enjoyed some seafood.

 Accomodation